Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 ![](https://github.com/Azure/cortana-intelligence-inventory-optimization/blob/master/Manual%20Deployment%20Guide/Figures/webJobFlow.png)

+To see the status of the latest executions of webjobs:
+1. Go to your **resource group** created for this solution
+2. Go to the **Azure Function App** associated with this resource
+3. Click on the **Platform features**
+4. Choose **All settings** in **General settings**.
+5. Choose **WebJobs** in **Settings**.

+Detailed log files of current and previous executions can be accesses by selecting a web job and clicking on **Logs** in the top row.

 ### Azure Data Lake Store
 Both raw data and analytical results are saved in **Azure Data Lake Store** in this solution.
 You can monitor the generated datasets by clicking the link on your deployment page.
 Detailed description of the data in Azure DataLake store can be found in [Technical Deployment Guide](https://github.com/Azure/cortana-intelligence-resource-optimization) under section **Structure of Directories in Azure DataLake**

+### Azure Data Lake Analytics
+Azure Data Lake Analytics is used by InventoryOptimization and GenerateOrders webjobs to run U-SQL jobs.
+The status of U-SQL jobs can be monitored by going to resource group of the solution, clicking on the **Azure Data Lake Analytics** service associated with the resource and selecting **Job Management** in **Data Lake Analytics** section.

+### Azure Batch
+Azure Batch is used by InventoryOptimization webjobs to solve optimization problems.
+Solving optimization problem involves provisioning Azure Batch pool, running a job and then deleting the pool.
+The status of Azure Batch pools and jobs can be monitored by going to resource group of the solution, clicking on the **Azure Batch** service associated with the resource and selecting **Pools** and **Jobs** in **Features** section.

 ### Setup Power BI